How to Accept Crypto Payments on Your Website (Complete Guide)

 Step 3: Create an Invoice

-When a customer is ready to pay, create an invoice via API:
+When a customer is ready to pay, create an invoice through the API:

 bash

-Send your customer to the payment URL returned in the invoice response.
-They'll see a page showing:
+Redirect your customer to the payment URL from the invoice response.
+They'll see:

 - The exact amount to pay